3 Advanced Model Validation

 left and an execution snapshot of a Stateflow diagram from the model on the

 right.
-Reactis allows the user to choose between three distinct sources of
+Reactis allows you to choose between three distinct sources of

 Input values may be read from a Tester-generated test.